AdamLaurie/ChronIC/README.md

   Project/Build Project

-Note that if you don't want to go to the trouble of building drom source, I've included the current 433 and 868 compiled versions in the '433MHz - Unrestricted CCS Platinum' and '868MHz - Unrestricted CCS Platinum' directories.
+Note that if you don't want to go to the trouble of building from source, I've included the current 433 and 868 compiled versions in the '433MHz - Unrestricted CCS Platinum' and '868MHz - Unrestricted CCS Platinum' directories.